The Baton Rouge Area Foundation is among more than 700 community foundation across the United States.

 Current civic leadership projects:

 The Water Campus – With Commercial Properties Realty Trust, which manages our real estate assets, the Foundation is building a 1.8 million-square-foot gathering place for scientists and engineers who are offering solutions for coexisting with rising seas and disappearing wetlands.
-The Water Campus will begin construction this year on 33 acres on Nicholson Drive.
-Read more HERE.
+The Water Campus has The Water Institute of the Gulf, LSU Center for River Studies and Louisiana Coastal Protection and Restoration Authority, as well as other tenants.

-Other civic leadership projects – Plan Baton Rouge downtown planning • Shaw Center for the Arts • reviving Capitol House as downtown Hilton • Old South Baton Rouge revitalization strategy • research reports on Baton Rouge and New Orleans airports, public education and health care • CityStats indicators • creation of New Schools Baton Rouge to support charter schools operating in North Baton Rouge • developing Ardendale (formerly Smiley Heights) with partners on 200 acres off Florida Boulevard • creation of the East Baton Rouge Redevelopment Authority.
+Other civic leadership projects – Improved autism services • Bikeshare • East Baton Rouge Bike and Pedestrian Master Plan • Justice Reform that includes pre-trial release and the Criminal Justice Reform Council • Plan Baton Rouge downtown planning • Shaw Center for the Arts • reviving Capitol House as downtown Hilton • Old South Baton Rouge revitalization strategy • research reports on Baton Rouge and New Orleans airports, public education and health care • CityStats indicators • creation of New Schools Baton Rouge to support charter schools operating in North Baton Rouge • developing Ardendale (formerly Smiley Heights) with partners on 200 acres off Florida Boulevard • creation of the East Baton Rouge Redevelopment Authority.